lexermal/website-weixler-me/blog/Basic-cluster-setup/02 Setup K3s.md

 The cluster needs some time to restructure itself.

-## Configure the usage of a private repository
+## Configure the usage of a private registry
-If you want to use a private docker repository in your cluster execute the following commands on every node that runs pods:
+If you want to use a private docker registry in your cluster execute the following commands on every node that runs pods:
 ```
 mkdir /etc/rancher/k3s
-nano /etc/rancher/k3s/repositories.yaml
+nano /etc/rancher/k3s/registries.yaml
 ```

 Insert the following config for your private repository: